wilyamx/uisnakegame/README.md

 - [Sound] Sound effects can be on/off from the app settings.
 - [Sound] Sound effects for character (Eating, Change Direction), popups (Game Over, Level Up), background
 - [Stage] A stage is cleared or completed if game is not over yet until time is up.
+- [Stage] Configurable either time-based or eat all spawn food item to clear the stage.

 ## Technology